What Are Dry Eyes?

 Changing your diet can have an impact on the health of your eyes.
 Eat foods rich in omega-3 fatty acids like flaxseeds, anchovies, trout, tuna, salmon, and sardines.

-For more about dry eyes or to start treatment today, contact Westchester Eyes & Aesthetics at our Yonkers, New York office.
+For more about dry eyes or to start treatment today, contact Westchester Eyes at our Yonkers, New York office.
 Call 914-586-EYES (3937) to schedule an appointment today.

 Helpful Articles